-- Subject to the requirements for good design and standards of workmanship, 304 types are suitable for use in most flowing water systems at ambient temperature, where chloride levels are less than 200 ppm.
-They are well suited to applications where abrasion and erosion resistance are required, as in screens and grids. - The molybdenum-containing 316 types, with their higher resistance to pitting and crevice corrosion, may be used for waters with chloride levels of up to around 1000 ppm under the same conditions. - The presence of oxidising agents such as chlorine increases the possibility of crevice corrosion for a given level of chloride in waters.
-The trials in US plants and Sheffield University, UK indicate that the 304 types can be used for chlorine levels up to 2 ppm (29) (30).
-The 316 types offer a greater margin of corrosion performance than 304 at up to 5 ppm for long term service. - In areas of plant where moist chlorine vapours may collect and concentrate, good ventilation and regular washdowns are required, or, if not possible, a more corrosion resistant grade of stainless steel may be required. - For optimum corrosion performance in the as-welded condition, the low carbon 'L' grades, or grades with a maximum of 0.03% carbon, should be specified.
-Today, commonly available 304 and 316 types are commercialized as "dual certified" 304/304L 316/316L grades, except when a high carbon content is specifically sought after (the "H" grades from ASTM) in view of high temperature service.
-Also, stabilised stainless steels are primarily used in Germany and surrounding markets and for elevated temperature applications. - Good system design and maintenance of good fabrication practices are essential to obtain the optimum performance from stainless steels, whatever the grade selected. - Special grades such as the ones in Table 11 are available for unusual environments and applications requiring high strength.
-Guidance can be obtained from stainless steel manufacturers
+Subject to the requirements for good design and standards of workmanship, 304 types are suitable for use in most flowing water systems at ambient temperature, where chloride levels are less than 200 mg/L. They are well suited to applications where abrasion and erosion resistance are required, as in screens and grids.

-5.12.2 General design principles
+- The molybdenum-containing 316 types, with their higher resistance to pitting and crevice corrosion, may be used for waters with chloride levels of up to around 1000 mg/L under the same conditions. - The presence of oxidising agents such as chlorine increases the possibility of crevice corrosion for a given level of chloride in waters.
+The trials in US plants and Sheffield University, UK indicate that the 304 types can be used for chlorine levels up to 2 mg/L (31) (32).
+The 316 types offer a greater margin of corrosion performance than 304 at up to 5 mg/L for long term service. - In areas of plant where moist chlorine vapours may collect and concentrate, good ventilation and regular washdowns are required, or, if not possible, a more corrosion resistant grade of stainless steel may be required. - For optimum corrosion performance in the as-welded condition, the low carbon 'L' grades, or grades with a maximum of 0.03% carbon, should be specified.
+Today, commonly available 304 and 316 types are commercialized as "dual certified" 304/304L 316/316L grades, except when a high carbon content is specifically sought after. - Good system design and maintenance of good fabrication practices are essential to obtain the optimum performance from stainless steels, whatever the grade selected. - Special grades such as the ones in Table 5-5 are available for unusual environments and applications requiring high strength.
+Guidance can be obtained from stainless steel manufacturers.

-- Design the plant to have free liquid flow, avoiding regions of stagnation, low flow and deposit build-up. - Where processes permit, ensure good agitation to minimise sludge build-up, particularly in waste water treatment plant. - Design to achieve velocities over 1 m/s for raw water and over 0.5 m/s for finished water, where sediment is less likely. - Avoid 'deadlegs' where stagnant air-water interfaces are formed and deposits may be trapped.
-Where flow is intermittent, slope any horizontal pipe runs and tank bottoms to allow complete draining, as shown in Figure 1.
+5.11.2 General design principles

-- Where possible, design to allow regular wetting of pipework and vessels which cannot be fully drained down and otherwise may stand for long periods after intermittent use (this will minimise salt and deposit formation on drying out, see 5.12.4). - For light gauge stainless steel pipework, ensure that the mounting methods take account of any acoustic damping required as a result of pressure pulsing.
+- Design the plant to have free liquid flow, avoiding regions of stagnation (including ponding of any tank roof structure), low flow and deposit build-up. - Where processes permit, ensure good agitation to minimise sludge build-up, particularly in waste water treatment plant. - Design to achieve velocities over 1 m/s for raw water and over 0.5 m/s for finished water, where sediment is less likely. - Avoid 'deadlegs' where stagnant air-water interfaces are formed and deposits may be trapped.
+Where flow is intermittent, slope any horizontal pipe runs, tank bottoms and tank roofs to allow complete draining, as shown in Figure 5-5. - Where possible, design to allow regular wetting of pipework and vessels which cannot be fully drained down and otherwise may stand for long periods after intermittent use (this will minimise salt and deposit formation on drying out, see 5.11.4). - For light gauge stainless steel pipework, ensure that the mounting methods take account of any acoustic damping required as a result of pressure pulsing.

-5.12.3 Design for fabrication
+5.11.3 Design for fabrication